The Stockspot dashboard is the headquarters for your Stockspot account.

 Your investor statements and reports to help make doing your tax simple.

-You can transfer money into your Stockspot accounts using Electronic Funds Transfer (EFT) and BPAY.
+You can transfer money into your Stockspot accounts via bank transfer or BPAY.

 1. Deposit money

-Select to see your EFT and BPAY details.
+Select to view your bank transfer and BPAY details.

 2. Move money